Mike and the Mechanics: Dissolution

-In 1995, the band began to fall apart: Adrian Lee and Peter Van Hooke left (before and after Beggar on a Beach of Gold, respectively), and Christopher Neil's long tenure as songwriter/producer for the group ended.
+In 1995, the band began to dissolve: Adrian Lee and Peter Van Hooke left (before and after Beggar on a Beach of Gold, respectively), and Christopher Neil's long tenure as songwriter/producer for the group ended.
 Rutherford opted to continue Mike and the Mechanics as a singer/songwriter trio.
-The group's fifth studio album was released in 1999, Mike & The Mechanics.
+The group's fifth studio album was released in 1999, Mike & the Mechanics.
 It is generally known as M6, the Hits album being their fifth release.
 As the band no longer had a distribution deal with an American record label, M6 was available to the American market as an import only.
 Its only hit, "Now That You've Gone", peaked at No. 35 in the UK.

 Another blow struck the following year: On 15 July 2000, Paul Young died from a heart attack.
 The band regrouped in 2004 as Mike and the Mechanics featuring Paul Carrack.
 As implied by the new name, Carrack played a larger role than before, performing all the band's lead vocals and keyboards and co-writing all the songs.
 They released the album Rewired, which became their first album to lack a hit.
 Van Hooke briefly worked with the band again during this time, not as an official member but as a co-producer of Rewired.
 He also performed drums and percussion on the album and its tour.

-Shortly after, Carrack became too involved with solo work to devote time to the group.
+Carrack subsequently became too involved with solo work to devote time to the group.
 In a 2007 interview Rutherford stated that Mike and the Mechanics had "run its course."